 I’m moving into a 1000 square foot, 130-year-old house with nothing but the absolute basics.
 “Creating a zero waste house” is an ongoing series which will address different parts of the house and the best tips/DIYs/products for going zero waste.
-This post contains affiliate links.
-If you buy something through them, I may earn a small commission at no cost to you.

 While it seems like there’s nothing wrong with tossing food waste into the trash – it’ll decompose, right? – there’s a case to be made for everyone composting.
 Especially when you find out how easy composting can actually be.